DanielaGjorgjieva/DreamTeam/Tasks.md

 -correct one thing for editing ejs updated (ids added) -start with socket (done the possible things to do) -debugging and uploading fetch

+13/12
+-debugging on old fetch;
+-update upload
+-done ejs events with Andre (based on the html of Francesco) -change little features in the server